Senate of the Dominican Republic: Functions and Powers

-Current composition (2020-2024)
+Current composition (2024-2028)

+Senators elected in the May 19, 2024 elections.

+Composition (2020-2024)

 Senators elected in the July 2020 elections.
 This list contains the changes that occurred after the election until 1 May 2021.

 Composition (2016-2020)

 Senators elected in the May 2016 elections.

 Party strengths in the Senate

 The following table shows the composition of the Senate at the start of the most recent legislative periods.